Dark Chocolate Bourbon Brownies are rich and fudgy with a subtle undertone added by the bourbon used in the batter. Chocolate and bourbon for the win!

 It’s Kentucky Derby week!

 This week we think of fast horses, fancy hats, and cool Mint Juleps.
 Me, I think of food and drink (naturally) – fried chicken, biscuits and gravy, Derby Pie (or Pecan Bars)…and, of course, bourbon.
-It was fortuitous then that I acquired two bottles of whiskey from Ken Gordon of Gordons DTX…he was doing a “spring cleaning” at Whisky Wednesday last week and I offered to take a couple of nearly-empties off his hands.
+It was fortuitous then that I acquired two bottles of whiskey from Ken Gordon at Gordons DTX…he was doing a “spring cleaning” at a recent Whisky Wednesday and I offered to take a couple of nearly-empties off his hands.
 As thanks for letting me have them, I promised to bring in bourbon brownies to share with the group.
 When I saw that the two bottles were completely different styles, I decided that the Great Bourbon Brownie Bake-Off Battle was about to begin.

 Ironically enough, neither of these two bottles are from Kentucky…Clyde May’s Alabama-style whiskey is the official Alabama state whiskey, aged in oak and finished with a hint of apple.
 Meanwhile, Berkshire Bourbon Smoke & Peat (from my adopted state of Massachusetts) is straight bourbon whisky aged in oak and finished in Laphroiag and Ardbeg casks, adding an ashy quality to the taste.
 So even though these samples weren’t Kentucky bourbon, I wasn’t going to split hairs…I think we can be flexible for the Derby, and besides, who is going to argue the technicalities when there are brownies to be had?